-Currently, 10 donor countries have pledged a total of US\$ 9.5 billion through IFFIm: Australia, Brazil, France, Italy, the Netherlands, Norway, South Africa, Spain, Sweden and the UK.
+Currently, 11 donor countries have pledged nearly US\$ 9.7 billion through IFFIm: Australia, Brazil, Canada, France, Italy, the Netherlands, Norway, South Africa, Spain, Sweden and the UK.
 Gavi and IFFIm hope to further expand IFFIm's donor base.

 Donors who wish to accelerate the impact of vaccination donate to Gavi through IFFIm as it provides immediate support to the global health agenda while allowing for contributions to be spread over time.